Tinnahalls/session1_vefskolinn2021/README.md

-# Session 1 for Vefskolinn 2021
+# Session 1 for Vefskolinn 2021 updated to use SCSS
 This site is the first project for Vefskolinn to practice getting acquainted with the tools we will be using in this course and learn a bit of HTML and CSS.
+Now it has been updated with SCSS

-# CSS & HTML
+# SCSS
-This project needs to show that I;
-1. Understand what a markup language is.
-2. Understand what a style sheet language is.
-3. Understand what the "cascading" in Cascading Style Sheets means.
-4. Understand what "static site hosting" is.

-This project needs to show my skills in;
-1. That I can set up a development environment to star a web development project.
-2. Be able to use a HTML and CSS to create a simple website.
-3. Be able to use the browser's development tools to inspect websites code.
-4. Be able to publish a static website.
+This project uses SASS, it uses watch sass to compile the scss to a css file.
+I used @import thought I am a aware @use and @forward will be the thing moving forward.

+# Please read the comment
+Please read the comment in the code to see the work done.
+The site is not optimally design,  this is just to show what I have learned.